A graph coloring approach to family-based haplotype reconstruction: Applications of ECVC problems to Genomics

-Let us assume that on a genomic interval containing markers $M_1, \ldots, M_n$, there is exactly one predicted recombination event inherited by one subject, for which we have WGS genotypes or at least one of their descendants which inherited this recombined haplotype has been genotyped.
+Let us assume that on a genomic interval containing markers $M_1, \ldots, M_n$, there is exactly one predicted recombination event, and that at least one of the family members who inherited the resulting recombined haplotype has been WGS genotyped.

 Define $IBD_L$ and $IBD_R$ to be the IBD structures at markers $M_1$ and $M_n$, respectively.
 Assuming this predicted recombination event is real implies that $IBD_L$ and $IBD_R$ are not equal.
 Suppose that the recombination occurred between markers $M_r$ and $M_{r+1}$, then $IBD_L$ is the correct IBD on markers $M_1, \ldots, M_r$, and $IBD_R$ is correct on markers $M_{r+1}, \ldots, M_n$.
-Using $IBD_L$ and $IBD_R$ construct multigraphs $G_L$ and $G_R$, color set $C$ and constraint lists $L_k$ for $k = 1, \ldots, n$ as in Section ~\ref{sec:rf}.
+Using $IBD_L$ and $IBD_R$ construct multigraphs $G_L$ and $G_R$, color set $C$ and edge constraint lists $L_k$ for $k = 1, \ldots, n$ as in Section ~\ref{sec:rf}.
 The edge corresponding to the subject with recombination, as well as the edge of any subject which inherited this recombined haplotype, will have exactly one vertex changed between $G_L$ and $G_R$.

-Run Algorithm ~\ref{alg-n-ECVC} twice, both using $C$ and $L_k$ for $k \in \{1, \ldots, n\}$, once using $G_L$ and again with $G_R$.
+First, solve the $n$ ECVC problems on $G_L$ using the edge constraints $L_k$ for $k \in \{1, \ldots, n\}$ and then solve the ECVC problems on $G_R$ with the same edge constraints.
 At some index $b$ the $k$-th ECVC problem on $G_L$ will yield no solution at much higher frequency for $k \geq b$, as $G_L$ is incorrectly specified to fit genotypes on markers with index greater that $r$.
-Similarly, at some index $a$ the $k$-th ECVC problem on $G_R$ will stop yielding no solution at a much higher frequency for $k \geq a$, as $G_R$ is incorrectly specified to fit genotypes on markers with index less than $r+1$.
-The recombination event is thus most likely to have occurred between markers $M_a$ and $M_b$, thus localizing the recombination from then genomic interval between markers $M_1$ and $M_n$ to a more narrow interval.
-Define $\mathcal{E}$ to be the set with indices $i \in \{a+1, \ldots, b-1\}$ on which the $i$-th ECVC on $G_L$ and the $i$-th ECVC on $G_R$ have solutions (or lack thereof) that differ on the set of vertices shared in $G_L$ and $G_R$.
+Similarly, at some index $a$ the $k$-th ECVC problem on $G_R$ will stop yielding no solution at a much higher frequency for $k \leq a$, as $G_R$ is incorrectly specified to fit genotypes on markers with index less than $r+1$.
+The recombination event is thus most likely to have occurred between markers $M_a$ and $M_b$, thus localizing the recombination from the genomic interval between markers $M_1$ and $M_n$ to a more narrow interval.

+Define $\mathcal{E}$ to be the set with indices $i \in \{a+1, \ldots, b-1\}$ on which the $i$-th ECVC on $G_L$ and the $i$-th ECVC on $G_R$ have solutions (or lack thereof) that differ on the set of vertices shared by $G_L$ and $G_R$.
 On the markers with indices in $\mathcal{E}$, we cannot solve the haplotype reconstruction problem.
-In real WGS data on large families in LLFS, the size of $\mathcal{E}$ is most often zero.
+Fortunately, in real WGS data on large families in LLFS, the size of $\mathcal{E}$ is most often zero.